Welcome to the Pulse Fitness Centre

 Pulse Level 2 Trainer

 Physical activity has helped me in all aspects of my life, playing a central role in my physical health and mental health.
-As a master’s student with a passion for weightlifting, I prioritize physical fitness alongside education to maintain my physical and mental wellbeing.
+As a PhD student with a passion for weightlifting, I prioritize physical fitness alongside education to maintain my physical and mental wellbeing.
 As a trainer, my goal is to motivate clients to become the best versions of themselves, maintain a healthy lifestyle and provide a safe, nurturing environment to learn and grow.
 Physical fitness is all about finding the exercises you enjoy and trying your best each and every day.
 Some days your “best” might look a little different and that is okay!

 Experience: